roastercode/FAST/README.md

 GPLv2 or later - aurelien@hackers.camp - Aurelien DESBRIERES

-## This software is a toolkit for forensic analyse.
+## This software is a toolkit for forensic analysis.

 ### It is made to works on: